 Whatever the reason, when a company sets out to replace an existing ERP system, it goes out to the marketplace with several major objectives in mind.
 They want the new system to provide all of the applications needed to run the company effectively today and into the foreseeable future (functionality).
-They want some assurance that they won‘t out-grow the system‘s capabilities (scalability).
-They want a state-of-the art system built on standard, open technology and a relational database compliant with modern data retrieval and analysis tools (business intelligence).
-The new system must incorporate current technologies for integration, communication and collaboration (connectivity and integration).
+They want some assurance that they won‘t outgrow the system‘s capabilities (scalability).
+They want a state-of-the-art system built on standard, open technology and a relational database compliant with modern data retrieval and analysis tools (business intelligence).
+The new system must incorporate current technologies for integration, communication, and collaboration (connectivity and integration).
 The ideal system will be easy to learn and easy to use (productivity).
-This is best done by a design that looks and works like ubiquitous office software like Windows, Excel and Word.
-And the system must be built on solid, proven, yet up-to-date technology that assures performance and reliability (foundational technology).
+This is best done by a design that looks and works like ubiquitous office software like Windows, Excel, and Word.
+And the system must be built on solid, proven, yet the up-to-date technology that assures performance and reliability (foundational technology).

 3. Deficient Internal Controls: Your current solution lacks the features to automate necessary internal controls to ensure reliable financial reporting and formal SOX compliance – like role-driven permissions, configurable segregation of duties, and audit trails.

 4. Business Risk: As users start managing larger revenue amounts, management and your external auditor want a complete audit trail of all accounting entries and adjustments but your current solution does not fully support it.

 5. New Technical Accounting Requirements: Your revenue recognition, amortization, and depreciation method requirements exceed the capabilities of the current solution.

 6. New Global Operations Requirements: Expanding multi-entity, multi-site, multi-currency, multi-language operations, intercompany transactions, and consolidation requirements exceed the capabilities of the current solution.